typehut/eslint-plugin/docs/rules/jsx-a11y-control-has-associated-label.md

 # @typehut/jsx-a11y-control-has-associated-label
 > Enforce that a control (an interactive element) has a text label

-> Enforce that a control (an interactive element) has a text label

 ## Rule Details

 There are two supported ways to supply a control with a text label: